-This classical music series takes place in Autumn and Spring each year and features baroque and other styles of chamber music performed in the Mansion’s 18th century Octagonal Drawing Room; a space originally designed for concerts of just this variety.
-Brooklyn Baroque, a group of classical chamber musicians based in that borough, invites guest artists from around the world to join them in playing the works of 18th and 19th century composers from the European and American traditions.
-A chance to meet the musicians, browse the museum and enjoy a casual reception is provided after each concert at no additional charge.
+This music series takes place in Autumn and Spring each year and features baroque and other styles of chamber music performed in the Mansion’s 18th century Octagonal Drawing Room; a space originally designed for concerts of just this variety.
+Brooklyn Baroque and Concerts in the Heights are two groups who invite guest artists from around the world to join them in creating intimate experiences of chamber music.
+A chance to meet the musicians, browse the museum, and enjoy a casual reception is provided with each concert at no additional charge.
 Please check our calendar for dates, ticket prices and program information.

 Jazz at the Mansion